Deryx/spanish-tutor-2/README.md

 # My Spanish Tutor

-**My Spanish Tutor** is an application created to help beginning learners, including myself, learn Spanish by studying flashcards and utilizing various other exercises - a verb conjugator, verb and vocabulary sliders, vocabulary completion, fill-in, quiz, and scramble.
+**My Spanish Tutor** is an application created to help beginning learners, including myself, learn Spanish by studying flashcards and utilizing various other exercises.
 Another primary motivation for creating this application was to:

 * Learn Angular 2+
 * Implement the following data storage solutions: